Whimsy Stick

 Herding kids, pets, and guests

-These aren't personality quirks — they're drive-based behaviors that emerge when the herding and prey sequences have no legitimate outlet.
-Additionally, they tend to intensify over time if not addressed.
-A consistent flirt pole routine for Border Collies addresses this directly by giving the drive a structured, handler-directed channel every single day.
+These are not personality quirks.
+Instead, they are drive-based behaviors that emerge when the herding and prey sequences have no legitimate outlet, and they tend to intensify over time if not addressed.
+Therefore, a consistent structured routine addresses this directly by giving the drive a handler-directed channel every single day.
+For dogs that are also overexcited dog protocol, the routines stack well together.

-If your Border Collie is obsessing, they're not being weird.
-They're trying to complete a sequence their brain is wired for — and failing to find a legitimate outlet for it.
+If your Border Collie is obsessing, they are not being weird.
+They are trying to complete a sequence their brain is wired for and failing to find a legitimate outlet for it.

 The Best Flirt Pole Routine for Border Collies

-This is the exact flirt pole routine for Border Collies I use with high-drive herding breeds.
-It's short, repeatable, and it produces the calm that owners are actually trying to achieve.
-For the complete foundational method, see the Flirt Pole Training Guide.
-Additionally, if your Border Collie shows reactive behaviors, the flirt pole reactivity protocol pairs well with this routine.
+In practice, this is the exact routine used with high-drive herding breeds.
+Short, repeatable, and consistently produces the calm that owners are actually trying to achieve.
+For the complete foundational method, see the structured flirt pole method.
+If your Border Collie shows reactive behaviors, the flirt pole reactivity protocol pairs directly with this routine.

 1

 Loose walking, a few sits, a few hand touches.
-Joints need to be warm before the sprint-and-cut movement that defines a good flirt pole routine for Border Collies.
+Joints need to be warm before the sprint-and-cut movement that defines a good routine for these dogs.

 2